Shopify/liquid/auto/autoresearch.md

 - liquid-spec failures must not increase beyond 2 (pre-existing UTF-8 edge cases)
 - No new gem dependencies
 - Semantic correctness must be preserved — templates must render identical output
+- **Security**: Liquid runs untrusted user code.
+Never use eval, send on user input, dynamic method dispatch, const_get, or any pattern that could let template authors escape the sandbox.
+All optimizations must use safe byte-level scanning with explicit character checks only.

 ## Baseline
 - **Commit**: 4ea835a (original, before any optimizations)